 If you have a lot of weight to lose, your doctor may suggest medication or surgery.
 The Affordable Care Act does not require health plans, including those purchased through the Marketplace, to cover this, but some do.
 Check your plan to see what’s available to you.

 * Grandfathered health plans, those that existed before the Affordable Care Act was passed and have not significantly changed, are not required to offer weight loss counseling.
 Check with your insurance company or HR department to find out if you’re in a grandfathered plan.
 In addition, short-term health plans do not have to offer these benefits.
-Short-term health policies are those in effect for less than 12 months, although they can be renewed for up to 3 years.
+Short-term health policies are those in effect for less than 4 months.